 The mission of REI Women’s Business Center is to assist Oklahoma’s enterprising women wanting to explore the opportunities of starting or expanding a business.

 Approximately 150 training workshops and networking events are offered annually throughout the state.
 We provide training on a variety of business topics to help women become more successful.
-Topics include entrepreneurship, financing, marketing, business planning, ecommerce, social networking, business taxes, website development, and more.
+Topics include entrepreneurship, financing, marketing, business planning, ecommerce, social media, business taxes, government contracting, and more.
 View our calendar…

 Regular networking events provide business owners a place to share ideas and resources and foster business to business relationships.
 REI WBC clients also receive free business counseling and publicity through REI WBC marketing efforts.
 Contact us if you would like to schedule an appointment.